DocBohn/CowPi_documentation/docs/source/microcontroller.rst

             | DDRB0
             | PINB0

-:numref:`NanoPinoutSPI` and :numref:`NanoPinoutI2C` show which bit in which port corresponds to each Arduino Nano pin (the same mapping applies to Arduino Uno R3).
+:numref:`NanoPinoutSPI`\ –\ :numref:`UnoPinoutI2C` show which bit in which port corresponds to each Arduino pin.
 For example, pin ``D10`` is labeled "PB2" indicating that it is part of port B and uses bit 2 in each of port B's registers.
 If ``D10`` were an input pin, then we could determine the pin's logic level by using a bitmask to examine ``PINB``\ 's bit 2.
 On the other hand, if ``D10`` were an output pin, then we could set the pin's logic level to high or low by assigning a 1 or 0, respectively, to ``PORTB``\ 's bit 2, using the read/modify/write pattern.